Assistant Professor of Psychology

 Office Location: 319 Olin Hall

 Her research program examines the consequences of stereotyping and sexual objectification on motivation and behavior.
-Current research focuses on increasing gender, ethnic, and socioeconomic diversity with STEM-fields and reducing the negative effects of sexual objectification on women and girls.
+Current research focuses on increasing gender, ethnic, and socioeconomic diversity within STEM-fields and reducing the negative effects of sexual objectification on women and girls.

 Stereotyping and Objectification Action Research Lab